tachiyomiorg/tachiyomi-extensions/CONTRIBUTING.md

 ## Multi-source themes
-The `multisrc` directory houses sources and extension code for cases when multiple source sites use the same generator(CMS) tool for bootsraping their website and they are similar enough to prompt code reuse through inheritance/composition.
+The `multisrc` module houses source code for generating extensions for cases where multiple source sites use the same site generator tool(usually a CMS) for bootsraping their website and this makes them similar enough to prompt code reuse through inheritance/composition; which from now on we will use the general **theme** term to refer to.

-### converting exsiting Factory extensions
-The quickest way to get started is to copy an existing theme's folder structure and renaming it as needed.
-We also recommend reading through a few existing themesources' code before you start.
+This module contains the *default implementation* for each theme and definitions for each source that builds upon that default implementation and also it's overrides upon that default implementation, all of this becomes a set of source code which then is used to generate individual extensions from.

 ### The directory structure
 ```console